andrewyur/kagi-dev-project/readme.md

     - [x] make a single endpoint that will display a single rss feed, with dummy data in the defined schema
     - [ ] get pocketbase working, and pull in data from pocketbase for each route
   - [ ] make rss editor
+    - [x] initial screen layout
-    - [ ] make an html element selector from iframe
+    - [x] make an html element selector from iframe
-      - [ ] make another screen optional to it that allows the user to select via css queries
+    - [ ] make a screen for user to edit values directly
-    - [ ] make a static compnents editor
+      - [ ] input element have checks when filled, css is invisible
+      - [ ] no need for base query, even in schema, user should use the double selector for everything
+      - [ ] red and green should clear after blue has been selected
-    - [ ] make an attribute editor
+    - [ ] help modals
+    - [ ] get rid of layout forcing that causes unstyled content to be shown
     - [ ] submit button & add data into pocketbase
   - [ ] use LLM API to construct an initial RSS feed to load into the editor
   - [ ] implement caching for each rss feed